evoWeb/store_finder/Documentation/Tutorial/Installation/Index.rst

 Use caching map action
 ======================

 As of version 6.1.0 a cached map action is available.
-To use it with custom templates it importand to copy the ``Templates/Map/CachedMap.html`` to your sitepackage.
+To use it with custom templates it important to copy the ``Templates/Map/CachedMap.html`` to your sitepackage.

-In addition to that it's importand to add the ``<sf:cache location="{location}"/>`` ViewHelper to the ``Partials/Locations.html`` to be able to clear cache on additing a location record without manually click the clear cache flash.
+In addition to that it's important to add the ``<sf:cache location="{location}"/>`` ViewHelper to the ``Partials/Locations.html`` to be able to clear cache on adding a location record without manually click the clear cache flash.